 |Participation Level||Employer Contribution||Employee Contribution|

-Miami County offers VSP vision insurance to all qualifying employees and their spouses and/or dependents at no cost to the employee.
+Miami County offers Humana vision insurance to all qualifying employees and their spouses and/or dependents at no cost to the employee.

 Health Insurance Opt-Out Program